-- 18. Details of the fees and charges you will have to pay the University are set out on your Course Information Sheet. - 19.
-You may also be required to pay college fees annually.
-Information about your college fees will be set out in your Course Information Sheet and/or in your offer letter. - 20.
-University and college fees and continuation charges will usually increase annually.
-In deciding the annual level of increase, the University and colleges will take into account a range of factors, including rises in the costs of delivering the programme, and changes in government funding.
+- 11. Details of the fees and charges you will have to pay the University are set out at on your Course Information Sheet and in your Offer. - 12.
+University fees and continuation charges will usually increase annually.
+In deciding the annual level of increase, the University will take into account a range of factors, including rises in the costs of delivering the programme, and changes in government funding.
 The increase will not exceed 4% each year, or the Retail Price Index (RPI) if higher.
 The fees that you will need to pay in any one academic year will be published before the first application deadline for the programme concerned.
-Normally this will be by September of the previous year. - 21.
-For Home and EU undergraduate students, tuition fees are subject to a governmental fee cap and will not increase above the level of the fee cap, which is subject to annual review. - 22.
-The level of additional course costs (eg cost of field trips) will usually increase annually.
+Normally this will be by September of the previous year.

+- 13. The level of additional course costs (eg cost of field trips) will usually increase annually.
 Increases are expected to be in line with inflation, unless there are identifiable aboveinflation rises in costs directly associated with the activity.
-These may, for example, include costs charged by third parties. - 23.
+These may, for example, include costs charged by third parties. - 14.
 The level of fees relating to examinations and related matters (eg entry for examinations, resubmission of theses, late entry for examinations, copies of transcripts etc) will usually increase annually.
 Increases are expected normally not to exceed 4%, or RPI if higher, but may be greater to reflect the examining and administrative costs associated with the activity.
-The fees applying in any one academic year will be published by September of the previous year: for instance, fees for 2016/17 will be published by September 2015. - 24.
-Depending on the administrative arrangements for your course, your fees may be payable either: - a. directly to your college; or - b. as an annual fee to the University of Oxford Department for Continuing Education.
-For some courses, the annual fee is inclusive of the college fee, for other courses the fee collected by the University of Oxford Department for Continuing Education only includes the University fee, and the college fee is separately payable to the college; or - c. as an annual programme fee together with fees for individual modules to the University of Oxford Department for Continuing Education. - 25.
-Where fees are charged for individual modules, you must pay the fees for each module no later than one week before the module start date. - 26.
-For other courses, you must usually pay your University and college fees (where appropriate) in full for the year no later than Week 1 of the first term.
-This may be different if your fees are being paid (a) through a government loan system, or (b) through an agreed payment plan.

-27. Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of University membership.
+The fees applying in any one academic year will be published by September of the previous year: for instance, fees for 2016/17 will be published by September 2015. - 15.
+The University will usually invoice you directly for your fees and you must usually pay your University fees in full for the year no later than Week 1 of the first term. - 16.
+Failure to pay fees and charges when due may lead to sanctions, including suspension or termination of University membership.

-Living Expenses
+Living Expenses including Accommodation

-- 28. If you are a full time student, you will normally have to live in Oxford (see section 5 of the Student Handbook) and will need to pay for your living costs such as food, accommodation, and personal items. - 29.
-If you live in University or college accommodation this will be subject to a separate contract with either the University or your college as appropriate. - 30.
+- 17. You will normally have to live in Oxford (see section 5 of the Student Handbook) and will need to pay for your living costs such as food, accommodation, and personal items. - 18.
+If you live in University accommodation this will be subject to a separate agreement. - 19.
 Information on the likely range of living costs is set out on your Course Information Sheet.
-You should allow for an estimated increase in living expenses of 2% each year. - 31.
-If you are studying part-time your living costs are likely to vary depending on your personal circumstances but you must still ensure that you will have sufficient funding to meet your normal living costs and any additional costs associated with your course, such as travel to Oxford and accommodation, for the duration of your course.
+You should allow for an estimated increase in living expenses of 2% each year.